YusmelyLG/Practice/README.md

-# Practice
- This is a test excersise.
-## Description

-- 👀 Closeup to coding
+# 👀 Closeup to coding
-- ❗️Error detection
+ This is a test exercise

--  💻 Practicing
+💻 Practicing

--  🌱 Learning from scratch
+🌱 Learning from scratch

+## 🔭 Closeup to coding
+- Error detection ❗️
--  ⚠️ 404 page
+- 404 page ⚠️
+- My CSS skill
+- My next blog

+## ✏️ Practiced
+- HTML
+- CSS

+## Motivational 💬:
+✍️ “Learning to code is learning to create and innovate.”
+         —Enda Kenny, Taoiseach, Ireland